tankwin08/Improved_fraud_detection_PySpark_feature_importances/README.md

 * isFlaggedFraud - The business model aims to control massive transfers from one account to another and flags illegal attempts.
 An illegal attempt in this dataset is an attempt to transfer more than 200,000 in a single transaction.

-The structure of the notebook is borrowed from [here](https://www.kaggle.com/arjunjoshua/predicting-fraud-in-financial-payment-services), which used pandas and sklearn to conduct the fraud detection.

 ## Method overviews